matthijskooijman/arduino-lmic/README.md

 ### Power
 The SX127x transceivers need a supply voltage between 1.8V and 3.9V.
 Using a 3.3V supply is typical.
-The SX127x chips have various supply lines (*VR_ANA*, *VR_DIG* and *VR_PA*), all of which need the same supply voltage.
-Some modules (like the Semtech evaluation board) expose these pins separately, just connect them all together to a 3.3V source.
+Some modules have a single power pin (like the HopeRF modules, labeled 3.3V) but others expose multiple power pins for different parts (like the Semtech evaluation board that has `VDD_RF`, `VDD_ANA` and `VDD_FEM`), which can all be connected together.
-Some boards, like the HopeRF boards just have a single supply pin labeled *3.3V*.
 Any *GND* pins need to be connected to the Arduino *GND* pin(s).

 ### SPI
 The primary way of communicating with the transceiver is through SPI